free-audio/clap-wrapper/README.md

 ## Status

-Currently this works on Windows, macOS and Linux(*) and it will always try to load a .clap with the same name as the .vst3 from the CLAP folders.
+Currently this works on Windows, macOS and Linux and it will always try to load a .clap with the same name as the .vst3 from the CLAP folders.
 It does this by taking also the parent folder into account, so a vendor name can be matched and finally searches through the first level of subdirectories in the CLAP folders.

 If not found, it returns a nullptr and the host will not load it.

-Things currently missing:

-- CMake function to link to clap project

 ## How to build